mageplaza/magento-2-thank-you-page-graphql/README.md

 # Magento 2 Thank You Page GraphQL / PWA

+Mageplaza Thank You Page is such a great extension for your business. **It’s now more useful with GraphQL integration.
+In more details, Magento 2 Thank You Page GraphQL is already a part of the Mageplaza Thank You Page extension that adds GraphQL features.
+This also supports PWA compatibility with more flexibility in future updates.**

 [Mageplaza Thank You Page for Magento 2](https://www.mageplaza.com/magento-2-thank-you-page/) is a useful tool to please your customers after placing an order or completing any action on your store.
 It beautifies your Thank You Page and creates a “happy experience” for your customers.

 From the admin backend, you can make any changes on the Order Success Page and Newsletter Success Page.
 All the content of both pages, including page title, subtitle, and description can be customized to your preferences and purposes.
 Besides the default style, you can choose to use different visually-attractive styles for your pages to make them more unique.
 By the flexibility of customizing, you can equip your pages with extra functions and contents by adding Order details, social sharing buttons, and more.
 This feature allows you to turn your Thank You Page into a content-rich page that can be used for promotional purposes as well.